dotaheor/unify-Go-builtin-and-custom-generics/README.md

 	// There can be more functions declared, but they must be all
-	// unexported, for this gen only allows one exported function. func anotherUnexportedFunction() {}
+	// unexported, for this gen only allows one exported function.
+	// The unexported functions can be called in the above exported one. func anotherUnexportedFunction() {}
 }